 - Video Showing How to Fix the "WiFi Doesn't Have A Valid IP Configuration" Problem on Windows 10

 Release and Renew Your IP Address

 This might be the easiest way to fix the "WiFi doesn't have a valid IP configuration" problem by executing commands in Command Prompt.
 First, open Command Prompt by typing "command prompt" in Search and right-clicking on the "Command Prompt".
 Then, select "Run as administrator" to run it with administrator privileges.

 In the Command Prompt window, type "ipconfig /release" and press Enter on your keyboard.
-Make sure that you put a space between "ipconfig" and "/release" in the command.
+Make sure to put a space between "ipconfig" and "/release" in the command.